 Start your exploration of the district at the landmark Powell’s City of Books, which claims to be the largest independent bookstore (for new and used books) in the world.
 The massive bookshop covers an entire city block and ranks on many lists as one of the Top 10 Bookstores in America.
 After perusing the selection of books (and perhaps making a purchase), take a walk through the North Park Blocks, a green city oasis since 1869.

-Detour into Old Town Chinatown
+Detour Into Old Town Chinatown Portland

 Detour from Pearl District into the Old Town Chinatown District.
 Although not as impressive as other American Chinatown districts – like the one in San Francisco – there is an ornamental gate (at NW 4th Ave and W Burnside St), but the highlight of Chinatown is the lush Lan Su Chinese Garden.